PaoloEstorm/Arpmini/README.md

 At the core of Arpmini is an Arduino Pro Micro with an ATmega32u4 microcontroller.
 You can connect multiple Arpminis together creating a larger and more complex system for live performance or music production.

-# ARPMINI RELAY ON [Arpmini-Core](https://github.com/PaoloEstorm/Arpmini-Core) TO WORK CORRECTLY!
+# ARPMINI REQUIRES [Arpmini-Core](https://github.com/PaoloEstorm/Arpmini-Core) TO WORK CORRECTLY!

 ## Give that dusty old synth in your closet a fresh new life!
 Unlock a ton of advanced features and unleash your creativity with Arpmini